WR Kenan, Jr. Distinguished Professor of Nutrition

-Area of interest
+Area of Interest

-Barry M. Popkin, Ph.D., W. R. Kenan, Jr. Distinguished Professor of Nutrition, at UNC-CH.
-He has a PhD in economics and established the Division of Nutrition Epidemiology at UNC.
-He established and run the UNC Interdisciplinary Obesity Center, funded by NIH.
-He has developed the concept of the Nutrition Transition, the study of the dynamic shifts in dietary intake and physical activity patterns and trends and obesity and other nutrition-related noncommunicable diseases and his research program focuses globally on understanding the shifts in stages of the transition and programs and policies to improve the population health linked with this transition (see www.nutrans.org).
+Barry M. Popkin, PhD, MS, established the Division of Nutrition Epidemiology at UNC.
+He has developed the concept of the Nutrition Transition, the study of the dynamic shifts in our environment and the way they affect dietary intake and physical activity patterns and trends and obesity and other nutrition-related noncommunicable diseases.
+His research program focuses globally (both the US and low and middle income countries) on understanding the shifts in stages of the transition and programs and policies to improve the population health linked with this transition (see www.nutrans.org).

 Awards and Honors

 - Highly Cited Researchers (Top 1%), Web of Science, Clarivate Analytics, 2020, 2021, 2022, 2023

 - John E. Larsh Jr. Award for Mentorship, UNC Gillings School of Global Public Health, 2019

 - Atkinson-Stern Award for Distinguished Public Service, Obesity Society, 2018

 - David Kritchevsky Memorial Lecture Award, American Heart Association Council on Lifestyle and Cardiometabolic Health, 2018